HSF/hsf.github.io/organization/_posts/2019/2019-05-23-coordination.md

     in S&C with the goal to meet each other and discuss opportunities for collaboration within the region and with the international community.
-  - The scientific program is in the works.
+  - The scientific programme is in the works.
   - There will be invitations to members of the international community and registration will be open to everyone.
 The event will be announced in the near future through the HSF list.